Bumblebee202111/doubean-public/README.md

 ### Features

-It not only implements the very basic features of Douban app, but also has its own features, which may resist the trend of Douban community to being walled \(or closed\).
+It not only implements the very basic features of Douban app, but also has its own features, some of which react to the trend of Douban community to being unfriendly and closed to non-members.
+Examples are abuse of power, "apply to follow or to talk" and etc.

 * Inherent advantages leading to good performance and simple coding | Design Aspect | Choice\(s\) |
   | --- | --- | | Language | Java | | Libraries | Jetpack and authoritative third party libraries |